Trangle91/Gender_Age_Detector/README.md

 <h1>Gender and Age Detector</h1>

 This Keras implementation of a VGG-face model detects gender and age from a face image as well as from a video in

 real time using webcam.
 In training, the IMDB's wiki_crop dataset is used.

-The dataset is preprpocessed and the model is trained from scratch on 10500 cropped face images and tested on
+The dataset is preprocessed and the model is trained from scratch on 10500 cropped face images and tested on

 4500 images.
 The dataset remains decent because of computational limit.
 Pre-trained weights for age and gender are